 Ajeyo Banerjee PhD, CMA

-Director of the Risk Management and Insurance Program, and Director of Finance and Risk Management, and Executive Academic Program Director, Commodities.
+Director of the Risk Management and Insurance Program, and Director of Finance and Risk Management.
 He joined the university as an Assistant Professor, after completing his Ph.D. in Finance and Econometrics and his MBA from the University of Massachusetts at Amherst.
 Before he moved to USA, Ajeyo worked as a credit analyst at the State Bank of India, the largest commercial bank in India.
-In addition to a Master’s degree in Physics, Ajeyo is a Certified Management Accountant, and a Certified Banker.
+In addition to a Master's degree in Physics, Ajeyo is a Certified Management Accountant, and a Certified Banker.
 He has held visiting professorial positions at the edhec Business School, Lille, France, and the Indian Institute of Management, Calcutta, India.

 Ajeyo's research interests are in Mergers and Acquisitions, International Corporate Finance, Governance Structures in Organizations, and the impact of risk on value.
 He has published in top economics and finance journals e.g. The American Economic Review, The RAND Journal of Economics, Journal of Corporate Finance, Financial Management and Managerial & Decision Economics.

-Lori joined the RMI team as Program Coordinator in June2011.
-Lori has a bachelor’s degree in Dietetics and has worked in K-12 education administration for many years.
+Lori is the Program Manager and joined the RMI team in June 2011.
+Lori has a bachelor's degree in Dietetics and has worked in K-8 education administration for many years.
 She started a charter school in Jefferson County and worked for the Colorado Department of Education so is very familiar with new program development and management.
+She accompanies RMI students to study Global Risk Management in London during Maymester.

-Lori is usually in the RMI office and can help you with anything related to the RMI Program.
+Lori is in the office (BUSN 5008) and can help you with anything related to the RMI Program.

 Jeungbo Shim, Ph.D.